 Luqaimat is a fine UAE dessert recipe derived from Saudi Arabia, and you can also find this treat in Middle East foods menu or other nations in this region.
 Its name means “small bites” in Arabic.
 You will love the crunchiness and sweetness of deep-fried dough balls.

 Its sweetness comes from date syrup or honey.
 A bit of cinnamon and saffron will increase its taste.
-The people of the UAE processed it much during Ramadan.
+The people of the UAE often cook it during Ramadan.
 Many people think it was born in the 13th century in the Abbasid Caliphate period, as it appeared in many cookbooks.

 An explorer caught it at a Multan dinner in the 14th century when he took a trip to Medieval India.
 It was prepared for centuries in the palace kitchen in the Ottoman Empire.